miberr/Mockster/README.md

 Mockster is an implementation of [FakerJS](https://fakerjs.dev) exposed as an REST API.
 I've also created a Microsoft Power Platform connector for easy use for citizen developers.

+If you find Mockster usefull, please consider supporting me and Mockster by buying a cup of cofee trough GitHub Sponsors.

 ## What's in it?

 In Mockster there is many different modules, or endpoints, to be utilized.
 These include things like `Persons`, `Products`, or `Companies` amd a lot more.
 For exaustive list please visit Mocksters [website](https://mockster.dev/docs).

 ## Mockster in Microsoft Power Platform

+> [!NOTE]
+> For time being, the connector is pending certification.

 Mockster is meant for citizen developers first.
 As such, there will be a certified connector in Microsoft Power Platform.
 For time being, the connector is pending certification.